 As we've replaced appliances, we have prioritized Energy Star rated versions that use less electricity.
 To date, we've upgraded our dishwasher and fridge.

-Natural Gas Reduction
+Natural Gas Elimination

 Indoor Water Efficiency